Ys

-Ys (pronounced /ˈiːs/ EESS), also spelled Is or Kêr-Is in Breton, and Ville d'Ys in French, is a mythical city on the coast of Brittany that was swallowed up by the ocean.
+Ys (pronounced /ˈiːs/ EESS), also spelled Is or Kêr-Is in Breton, and Ville d'Ys ("City of Ys") in French, is a mythical city on the coast of Brittany that was swallowed up by the ocean.
 Most versions of the legend place the city in the Baie de Douarnenez.

 Etymology

 Lyrics and sheet music for the Breton gwerz "Ar Roue Gralon ha Kear Is" ("King Gradlon and the City of Ys", 1850).
 This uses the archaic spelling Kear Is for the city of Ys.

 In the original Breton, the city receives the name of Kêr Ys, which translates as "low city".
-Kêr is the Breton word for "city", and is related to the Welsh caer and Cornish ker-, while Ys/Is is related to Welsh isel, Scottish Gaelic ìosal and Irish íseal ("low").
+Kêr is the Breton word for "city", and is related to the Welsh caer, Cornish ker- and more distantly the Irish cathair, while Ys/Is is related to Welsh isel, Scottish Gaelic ìosal and Irish íseal ("low").

 The legend

 Different versions of the legend share several basic common elements.
 King Gradlon (Gralon in Breton) ruled in Ys, a city built on land reclaimed from the sea, sometimes described as rich in commerce and the arts, with Gradlon's palace being made of marble, cedar and gold.
 In some versions, Gradlon built the city upon the request of his daughter Dahut, who loved the sea.
 To protect Ys from inundation, a dike was built with a gate that was opened for ships during low tide.
 The one key that opened the gate was held by the king.

 Most versions of the legend present Gradlon as a pious man, and his daughter, Princess Dahut, as wayward.
 Dahut (sometimes called Ahez) is often presented as frivolous and an unrepentant sinner, or, sometimes, as a sorceress.
 However, in another version, that of an ancient ballad, Gradlon himself is blamed by his people for extravagances of every kind.

 In most variations, Dahut acquires the key to the dikes from Gradlon, and its misuse leads to catastrophe.
 Commonly, Dahut steals the keys (made either of silver or gold) from her father while he sleeps, either to allow her lover inside for a banquet or after being persuaded to do so by her flattering lover.
 She opens the gates of the dikes, either in a wine-induced folly or by mistake, believing she is opening the city gates.

 The sea inundates the city, killing everyone but the king.
 A Saint (either St. Gwénnolé or St. Corentin) wakes the sleeping king and urges him to flee.
 The king mounts his horse and takes his daughter with him.
 As the water is about to overtake him, a voice calls out: "Throw the demon thou carriest into the sea, if thou dost not desire to perish."
 Dahut falls from the horse's back, and Gradlon is saved.
 In Le Braz's version, it is Gradlon himself who throws her off on St. Gwénnolé's orders.